jailjones/katacoda-scenarios/session-03-lab3-helm-create-chart/intro.md

 # Create your own chart

-Now that you have explored some basic commands, we will explore creating a Helm chart from scratch
+Now that you have explored some basic commands and learned how to manage Helm charts, we will explore creating a Helm chart from scratch

-## Contents of a Helm Chart
-Helm charts are packaged directories that, at a minimum, must contain these files:
-1. Chart.yaml - A YAML file containing information about the chart
-1. values.yaml - The default configuration values for this chart
-1. templates/ - A directory of templates that, when combined with values, will generate valid Kubernetes manifest files.
-1. charts/ - A directory containing any charts upon which this chart depends
+In this lab, we will create a Helm chart for a Java-Spring application from scratch

+First we will create just a chart that only has a **Deployment**.
+Then we will add a **Service** to the chart.
+And lastly we will improve our **Deployment** by adding some **resource usage limitations** and **readiness/liveness probes**.